Maurice (1987 film): Plot

-During a trip to a windswept beach, Maurice Hall, an 11-year-old schoolboy, receives instructions about the "sacred mysteries" of sex from his teacher, who wants to explain to the fatherless boy the changes he would experience in puberty.
+During a trip to a beach, Maurice Hall, an 11-year-old schoolboy, receives instructions about the "sacred mystery" of sex from his teacher, who wants to explain to the fatherless boy the changes he would experience in puberty.

-Years later, in 1909, Maurice is attending Cambridge, where he strikes up a friendship with two fellow students: the aristocratic Viscount Risley and the rich and handsome Clive Durham.
-Clive falls in love with his friend and surprises Maurice by confessing his feelings.
-At first, Maurice reacts with horror, but he soon realizes that he reciprocates Clive's feelings.
-The two friends embark on a passionate love affair but, at Clive's insistence, their relationship remains non-sexual.
+Years later in 1909, Maurice is attending the University of Cambridge, where he strikes up a friendship with two fellow students: the aristocratic Viscount Risley and the rich and handsome Clive Durham.
+Clive falls in love with Maurice and surprises him by confessing his feelings.
+At first, Maurice reacts with horror, but he soon realizes that he feels the same.
+The two friends begin a love affair but, at Clive's insistence, their relationship remains non-sexual.
 To go further, in Clive's opinion, would diminish them both.
 Clive, a member of the upper class, has a promising future ahead of him and does not want to risk losing his social position.
-Their close relationship continues after Maurice is expelled from Cambridge and begins a new career as a stockbroker in London.
+Their close relationship continues after Maurice is sent down from Cambridge and begins a new career as a stockbroker in London.

-The two friends keep their feelings secret but are frightened when Lord Risley is arrested and sentenced to six months' hard labour after soliciting sex from a soldier.
-Clive, afraid of being exposed as a homosexual, breaks with Maurice.
-After his return from a trip to Greece, Clive, under pressure from his widowed mother, marries a naive rich girl named Anne and settles into a life of rural domesticity.
+The two friends keep their feelings secret but are frightened when Risley is arrested and sentenced to six months' hard labour after soliciting sex from a soldier.
+Clive, afraid of being exposed as a homosexual, breaks up with Maurice.
+After his return from a trip to Greece, Clive, under pressure from his widowed mother, marries a naive rich girl named Anne and settles into a life of domesticity at his estate of Pendersleigh.

-Heartbroken, Maurice seeks the help of his family physician, Dr. Barry, who dismisses Maurice's doubts as "rubbish".
-Maurice then turns to Dr. Lasker-Jones, who tries to cure his homosexual longings with hypnosis.
-During his visits to Clive's estate of Pendersleigh, Maurice attracts the attention of Alec Scudder, the under-gamekeeper who is due to emigrate with his brother to Argentina.
-Maurice not only fails to notice Scudder's interest in him, but initially treats him with contempt.
-This does not discourage Scudder, who spies on Maurice at night.
-Simcox, the butler at Pendersleigh, suspecting the true nature of Maurice and Clive's past relationship, has hinted to Scudder about Maurice's nature.
-On a rainy night, Scudder boldly climbs a ladder and enters Maurice's bedroom through an open window.
-Scudder kisses Maurice, who is completely taken by surprise but does not resist his sexual advances.
+Maurice seeks the help of his family physician, Dr. Barry, who dismisses Maurice's doubts as "rubbish".
+Maurice then turns to Dr. Lasker-Jones, who tries to "cure" his homosexual longings with hypnosis.
+During his visits to Pendersleigh, Maurice attracts the attention of Alec Scudder, the under-gamekeeper who is due to emigrate to Argentina.
+Maurice not only fails to notice Alec's interest in him, but initially treats him with contempt.
+This does not discourage Alec, who spies on Maurice at night.
+Simcox, the butler at Pendersleigh, suspecting the true nature of Maurice and Clive's past relationship, has hinted to Alec about Maurice's nature.
+One night, Alec climbs a ladder and enters Maurice's bedroom through an open window.
+He kisses Maurice, who is completely taken by surprise but does not resist his sexual advances.